-Below are several funding opportunities for those applying to GTPCI.
+Below are funding opportunities for those applying to GTPCI.

 NIH Clinical Scholars Awards (KL2)

 The GTPCI became part of the Johns Hopkins Institute for Clinical and Translational Research (ICTR) in 2007.
-Under the current leadership of Edgar Miller, MD, PhD, elements in the TL1/T32, KL2/K12 programs and GTPCI have been fully implemented since receiving our award.
+Under the current leadership of Kelly Gebo, MD, MPH, elements in the TL1/T32, KL2/K12 programs and GTPCI have been fully implemented since receiving our award.
 ICTR is part of the national Clinical and Translational Science Award (CTSA) consortium created by the National Institutes of Health (NIH) to accelerate laboratory discoveries into treatments for patients.

 The Johns Hopkins KL2 programs will provide career development support for junior faculty physicians from within Johns Hopkins Medical Institutions.
 Nominations from mentors or program/divisional directors are due by December 1 of each eligible year for awards to commence July 1 of the same year.
 Awards will be announced in February.